MichaelMakesGames/reflector/README.md

 ## License

-The code is licensed under an MIT license.
+The code is licensed under a GPL license.
 The art assets are all public domain, either created by me or public domain assets from https://kenney.nl.